Scooletz/Presentations/Performance/content.md

 ???

 So you're lying on your couch.
 It's quite cosy and then an idea pops up.
-"If I removed this operation in line X" or "let's switch from a list to an array".
+"If I removed this string concatanetion" or "let's switch from a list to an array and skip linq".
 I'm not talking about thoughts being a result of a long profiling session.
 I'm talking about these "ideas" that will CHANGE our applications' performance without any measurements.
 This is a really bad case and probably most of you had it at least one time.
 When looking long enough in a piece of code, you'll finally notice an operation, that could be optimized.
 It can be adding to a list, calculating a thing multiple times or simply unrolling a loop by coping same statements multiple times.
 If that's a hot path, that is used a lot, you can gain something.
 Quite often, it will be a path that is not executed that frequently, but, hey.
 You can get back to lying on your couch, as you've introduced MOAR performance, right?

 ---